CompPhysics/MachineLearning/README.md

 * _Office hours_: *Anytime*!
 In Fall Semester 2020 (FS20), as a rule of thumb office hours are planned via computer or telephone.
 Individual or group office hours will be performed via zoom.
 Feel free to send an email for planning.
 In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

-##  Teaching Assistants FS20
+##  Teaching Assistants FS21
 * Øyvind Sigmundson Schøyen, oyvinssc@student.matnat.uio.no
-* Michael Bitney, m.s.bitney@fys.uio.no
-* Kristian Wold, kriswold@student.matnat.uio.no
-* Nicolai Haug, nicoha@student.matnat.uio.no
-* Per-Dimitri Sønsteland, perdimitri.bs@gmail.com
 * Stian Bilek, stian.bilek@fys.uio.no

 ## Practicalities
-This course will be delivered in a hybrid mode, with online lectures and on site or online laboratory sessions.
+It is not yet decided how the fall semester 2021 may be organized.
+We hope to be able to have in-person classes or a hybrid mode with online and in-person lectures and on site or online laboratory sessions.

 1. Four lectures per week, Fall semester, 10 ECTS.
-The lectures will be fully online.
 The lectures will be recorded and linked to this site and the official University of Oslo website for the course;
 2. Two hours of laboratory sessions for work on computational projects and exercises for each group.
 Due to social distancing, at most 15 participants can attend.
 There will  also be fully digital laboratory sessions for those who cannot attend;
 3. Three projects which are graded and count 1/3 each of the final grade;
 4. A selected number of weekly assignments;
 5. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
-6. The course is offered as a FYS-MAT4155 (Master of Science level) and a FYS-MAT3155 (senior undergraduate) course;
+6. The course is offered as a FYS-STK4155 (Master of Science level) and a FYS-STK3155 (senior undergraduate) course;
-7. We use Piazza for course communication, a special link on how to register to Piazza can be found at the official University of Oslo page for the course or just use the link here https://piazza.com/uio.no/fall2020/fysstk4155.
-Canvas is used for communication and delivery and grading of projects, with feedback;
-8. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
+7. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
-9. Weekly emails with summary of activities will be mailed to all participants;
+8. Weekly emails with summary of activities will be mailed to all participants;

 ## Grading
 Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 There are three projects which are graded and each project counts 1/3 of the final grade.
 The total score is thus the average from all three projects.